molo76/opendns-updater/README.md

 # OpenDNS-Updater

-OpenDNS's "Dynamic IP" updater is a little opaque.
+OpenDNS's "Dynamic IP" updater is a little opaque, and seems pretty broken on MacOS Big Sur.

 Try using this python script instead, which you can customize for your own needs.
+This runs in Python3, original repo https://github.com/richgong/opendns-updater has a python2 version.

 ## Install

 Install required python modules:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ## Configuration